KWolley/Fridge-Friend/README.md

 The scrum development method will be used.
 We will build based on the user story with the understanding that the project will be continuously evolved.
 As features are added, a sprint will be organized by the scrum master to attempt to address this feature.

 ## Project Tracking Software (Trello is most common)
+For now, GitHub will be used as the "tracking software".
+We feel that the assigment is simple enough that we can use this simple technique to track project milestones.

 *Everyone must submit to moodle the link to their github repo and their username